wekadoodle/wekadoodle/README.md

 ### Hi there 👋
-- I'm a sophomore at Ataneo de Manila
+- I'm a junior at Ataneo de Manila
 - I'm currently trying to learn out the basics of github
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like to eat.
+- ⚡ Fun fact: I love anime and am an avid lover of food.
 <!--
 **wekadoodle/wekadoodle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.